benbjurstrom/prezet/README.md

     *(This example installs the necessary frontend files and then removes the `prezet/docs-template` package).*

 3.  **Index Your Content:**
-    After adding or modifying Markdown files in your content directory (e.g., `base_path('prezet')` if using the docs template), update the Prezet index:
+    After adding or modifying Markdown files in your content directory update the Prezet index:
     ```bash
     php artisan prezet:index --fresh
     ```